Amazon Kindle DX

 The Kindle DX is 10.4” x 7.2” x 0.4”, slightly smaller than an opened DVD case, and weighs 18.9 ounces.
 It has a 1200 x 824 pixel display that supports sixteen shades of gray, and you can switch between landscape and portrait modes simply by rotating the device.
 The DX doesn't have any external memory slots, but it comes with 4GB of internal memory that can hold up to 3500 books.

-This causes the screen to refresh as you turn each page, making it to blink for a split second, but you get used to it fairly quickly.
-The text is very crisp and clear, and can be viewed comfortably in bright light, unlike backlit computers and phones.
+This causes the screen to refresh as you turn each page, making it to blink for a split second.
+The new Kindle DX is faster at this than the previous white model.

-E Ink and epaper technology greatly improve battery-life, giving the Kindle DX up to 7500 page-turns with a single charge.
-This equates to about 2 weeks of use, or 4 days if you're doing a lot of wireless navigation.
+The battery life for the Kindle DX is rated at 7500 page-turns with a single charge.
+This equates to about 2 weeks of use, or 4-7 days if you're doing a lot of wireless navigation.

 Cons

-• No native EPUB support; you have to convert files with Calibre.
+- No native EPUB support; you have to convert them to MOBI with Calibre.
+How To »

-• Limited format capabilities and proprietary DRM.
+- Limited format capabilities and proprietary DRM.
 Picking up the bill for the wireless service, Amazon wants users to download ebooks exclusively from them.
-But there are a number of places that have Kindle-supported formats for free or without DRM (see ebook section below).
+There are exceptions (see ebooks link below).

 eBooks and More for Kindle DX